Revenue Sharing Funds Program

 - Requests must be signed by the requestor and if applicable, written on organization letterhead.

-- A completed must accompany all funding requests.
-Click Here for Application W9 & 590 Forms
+- A completed application must accompany all funding requests.
+Click Here for Application and W9 and 590 Tax Forms

 - Requests from non-profits must include a Tax Identification number.